art0rz/consult-user-mcp/README.md

 ### Option 2: With macOS App (Optional)

 The menu bar app provides a settings UI for dialog position, sounds, and speech rate.
-It's not required for the MCP server to work.
+It also includes a built-in installer that can configure Claude Code for you automatically.

 1. Download **Consult User MCP.app.zip** from [Releases](../../releases)
 2. Unzip and drag to `/Applications`
-3. Launch it - a menu bar icon appears with settings access
+3. Launch it - a menu bar icon appears

-Use the bundled MCP server:
+4. Click the menu bar icon and use **Install for Claude Code** to automatically configure the MCP server

+Or configure manually:

 ```json
 {